-Two panels will discuss how the accords were achieved, political tensions since then, lessons that might be drawn from Cambodia's experience for other peace processes, and what role the international community might play going forward to preserve the peace and the intent of the accords.
+On December 15 at USIP, two panels discussed how the accords were achieved, political tensions since then, lessons that might be drawn from Cambodia's experience for other peace processes, and what role the international community might play going forward to preserve the peace and the intent of the accords.

 President, U.S. Institute of Peace

 Deputy Assistant Secretary, Bureau of Population, Refugees and Migration, U.S. Department of State

 Global Fellow, Woodrow Wilson International Center for Scholars

 Visiting Professor, Peacekeeping & Stability Operations Institute, U.S. Army War College

 Transitional Justice Scholar

 Senior Advisor, U.S. Institute of Peace

 President, Cambodian Human Rights and Development Association (ADHOC)